Funding Snapshot

 Applications for tree planting funding should demonstrate the following:

-- How the project is supported by municipal or regional policies, plans, programs and/or guidelines (e.g., urban forest management plans, urban forest, best management practices, tree protection bylaws, urban master plans, and/or other laws or policies [e.g., street scape]) dealing with canopy cover
+- How the project is supported by municipal or regional policies, plans, programs and/or guidelines (e.g., urban forest management plans, urban forest best management practices, tree protection bylaws, urban master plans, and/or other laws or policies dealing with canopy cover)

-- A planting plan that includes site selection, site analysis, tree selection, planting design, planting techniques and soil-preparation techniques
+- A planting plan that includes information on site selection, site analysis, soil-preparation techniques, tree selection, planting design, and planting techniques.

 - Engagement with professionals (e.g., registered forestry professionals, arborists, ecologists, biologists, etc.) during project planning